codions/laravel-mercadopago/README.md

 https://github.com/mercadopago/dx-php/pull/136

 ## Disclaimers
 The current release of the application is in active development by the official mainteners (MercadoPago).
-So expect delayed updates here.
+Expect delayed updates here.

 This is **not** an official MercadoPago package.
 We only fixed some compatibility issues that the official maintener ignore.
 This package is not formally supported and the code is available as-is with no guarantees.